ashlynmay/ashlynmay.github.io/README.md

 If someone needs to contact me though, they can find all the information they need to in the contact me page of the website.
 It has a button to email me as well as various social medias I can be found on.
 You can also click the resume button with the indeed icon at the top of the website at anytime to see my resume.

 Lastly, my favorite part of the website.
-The page dedicated to my lovely cat cali, now
+The page dedicated to my lovely cat cali, now in a masonry grid.

 ...